aument-lang/aument/docs/tour.md

 }
 ```

-Note that you can't access private variables of imported classes.

 Here, we declare the function `init`, that takes 2 arguments, `self` (a `Human` class instance), and `name` (any dynamically typed variable).
 You can call `init` like any other function:

 ```
 init(alice, "Alice");
 ```

+You cannot access private variables of imported classes.

+#### Dynamic dispatch

-Class functions can also be dynamically dispatched:
+Methods can also be dynamically dispatched:

 ```
 def (self: Human) say() {